leichester/cheat-sheet-elixir/README.md

 # hello
 ```

-Function with multiple clauses and a default value requires a **function head** where default values are set:
+Function with multiple clauses and default values:  Add a **function head** with no body that contains the default parameters, and use regular parameters for the rest.
+The defaults will apply to all calls to the function.

 ```elixir
 defmodule Concat do